Payouts

 | accountNumber | String | ✅ | Phone number with country code, no plus sign (e.g. 254719624552) |

-| code | String | ❌ | Mobile money operator ID (required for some currencies) |
+| code | String | ❌ | Mobile money operator ID when operator selection is required |

 Example Request: